-DUI Defense Lawyers in Ventura, California
+DUI Lawyers in Ventura, California

 Are you facing a DUI arrested in Ventura, CA?
-You don't have to look any farther than Lessem, Newstat & Tooson, LLP for an aggressive DUI defense attorney.
+You don't have to look any farther than Lessem, Newstat & Tooson, LLP for an aggressive DUI attorney.
 With more than five decades of legal experience behind us, we are confident in our ability to combat virtually any type of DUI charge, regardless of the evidence held against you.
 We are well-versed in all types of DUI cases and know that, depending on the circumstances surrounding your arrests, proving your innocence can seem like an overwhelming task.

-When you work with our Ventura DUI defense lawyers, you can rest assured that a member of our legal team will work with you through every step of the legal process.
+When you work with our Ventura DUI lawyers, you can rest assured that a member of our legal team will work with you through every step of the legal process.